-YouTeam has created a comprehensive guide covering popular hiring platforms, average salaries of Go developers throughout the world, and different employment types.
-You will have everything you need before hiring a Go specialist by the end of this long read.
+YouTeam has created a comprehensive guide covering popular hiring platforms, average salaries of Go developers throughout the world, and different engagement types.
+You will have everything you need before hiring a Golang developer by the end of this long read.

-What makes Go stand out from other languages?
+What makes Golang stand out from other languages?

 In addition, the Golang programming language has an excellent standard library, making it possible to create web apps without a framework.
 Its standard library also comes in handy for DevOps engineers.
 It includes functionality like file processing, HTTP web services, JSON processing, native support for concurrency and parallelism, and built-in testing modules.

 Moreover, Golang has gained significant popularity in the realm of blockchain development.
 Its simplicity, efficiency, and strong support for concurrency make it an ideal language for building blockchain applications.
 Many blockchain projects and platforms, such as Ethereum and Hyperledger Fabric, use Golang.
 They implement it in developing smart contracts, decentralized applications (DApps), and blockchain infrastructure.
 Golang’s robustness and speed make it well-suited for handling the complex computational requirements and cryptographic operations involved in blockchain systems.

 Go programming was notably used for Uber’s microservice, which implements dynamic pricing in neighborhoods where many people request rides at the same time and shows users which products are available at a given location.